giantswarm/docs/sources/reference/status.md

 payments     payments       71481fdf-1fa1-49f0-9320-d29df5297ae5  up
 ```

-The first line of the output shows as a summary the status of the app.
+The first line of the output shows the status of the app as a summary.
 This status is an aggregation of the individual component's statuses, with the "worst" status of all components being reported.
-This means that if one component is `down`, the entire app is considered `down`, too.
+This means that if even one component is `down`, the entire app is considered `down`, too.

 The second part is a table of all components within all services of that app.
-The table columns show which service the component belongs to, the component name, the ID of the instance the component is running on and the component status.
+The table columns show which service the component belongs to, the component name, the ID of the instance the component is running on, and the component status.
 If a component is running on more than one instance, each instance is represented in an individual row.

 <!-- TODO: Create reference page on instance IDs and link from here. -->